MatheusGeraldini-MongoDB/MongoDB_DataAPI_Azure/README.md

-MongoDB Connector provides a simple way to connect to MongoDB Atlas via Data APIs hosted using Azure function in your tenant to read and write data to MongoDB Atlas collections.
-MongoDB connector makes it easy to perform CRUD operations and aggregations on your data in minutes and allows you to query MongoDB to build rich apps and workflows in Power Apps, Power Automate and Logic Apps.
+This repo details how to seamlessly set up Azure function that can be a good alternative to the MongoDB Atlas Data APIs.
+You can deploy the function using few clicks and use the Azure function url and api key instead of the base url and api key of Atlas Data APIs.

-*** ***Please note that [MongoDB deprecated the Atlas Data APIs](https://www.mongodb.com/docs/atlas/app-services/data-api/data-api-deprecation/) from September, 2025 and thus  use this connector approach to set up an Azure function and use its url and API keys instead of Atlas' ones in your Apps and Flows.*** ***
+*** ***Please note that [MongoDB deprecated the Atlas Data APIs](https://www.mongodb.com/docs/atlas/app-services/data-api/data-api-deprecation/) from September, 2025 and thus  use this  approach to set up an Azure function and use its url and API keys instead of Atlas' ones.*** ***

 ## Prerequisites